syntaxseed/terminalfaker/README.md

 # What's this?

-A pure native Javascript, mobile-friendly, Linux-like terminal simulation for use in a browser.
+A pure Javascript, mobile-friendly, Linux-like terminal simulation for use in a browser.
 There is a **[live demo here](https://syntaxseed.github.io/terminalfaker/src/)**.

 Originally forked from [AVGP/terminal.js](https://github.com/AVGP/terminal.js).